-Pitching the press is a key part of PR, but what if your client doesn’t have any news announcements or product releases?
+Pitching the press is a key tool in the set of PR services, but what if your client doesn’t have any news announcements or product releases?
 This is a dilemma that many in the PR industry face, but, luckily, there are creative ways around this issue.
 For instance, capitalizing on current events and relating them to your clients’ expertise, products or services is a great way to engage the media and keep up a steady stream of news and thought leadership.

 For PR efforts, this is invaluable information and an important way to set client expectations.
 Farrell of The Boston Globe and others agreed that if you’re client mentions something in today’s meeting about pitching off the back of an event that happened yesterday, it’s important to set their expectations or at least get those critical numbers that will create a new story or angle for the event that we may not have considered.

-While, in many instances, it may take more than a few hours, or even a day, to pull together the critical success criteria to make a compelling pitch, it’s the job of the PR team to identify these opportunities and get the ball rolling right off the bat.
+While, in many instances, it may take more than a few hours, or even a day, to pull together the critical success criteria to make a compelling pitch, it’s the job of the PR consultants to identify these opportunities and get the ball rolling right off the bat.
 Whether leveraging the current event garners an interview or coverage this time around is hard to say, but the benefits of taking this proactive approach are invaluable.
 Even if it’s simply to show your client your creativity, or to get your client on key journalists’ radars, this strategy of leveraging current events has proven very successful in the past – provided you can act quickly and effectively!
+In B2B Tech PR, for example, is now more important than ever to seize such opportunities, especially since the organisations in this sector are especially close to arguably the greatest human technology ever created, the internet.

 This post was first published by Meredith L. Eaton on March Communications’ blog, PR Nonsense.